Sikh or Terrorist: Sant Jarnail Singh Bhindranwale

 The law should be applied to all equally.
 This is the only way for different communities to coexist in peace and harmony.
 It is ironic that the government agents label Sant Jarnail Singh as a terrorist but make no mention of atrocities and mass killings committed by the government agencies and the general Hindu public.
 It is not fair press when a Sikh is called a terrorist for issuing a statement but all Hindu leaders and fascist groups are considered ‘patriots’ for threatening to kill Sikhs.
 Such reporters and writers have sold their conscience, soul and pen and surrendered their will to the government for writing against the Sikhs.
 It was a case of survival of 5,000 Hindus versus the entire Sikh nation.
 Sant Jarnail Singh did not kill a single Hindu but the government launched a full scale attack with its full machinery to try and eliminate the entire Sikh nation and crush its free spirit.
 Therefore, the government was the real terrorist not Sant Jarnail Singh.

 It is argued by some gullible and ignorant people from within the Sikh community that had Sant Jarnail Singh evacuated the holy place, the great damage and loss incurred could have been avoided.
+They argue that since Sri Guru Hargobind Ji vacated the holy place when he was attacked, Sant Ji should have done the same.
 However, such a statement is the product of their sheer ignorance and foolishness of placing their trust in the Indian army while portraying the true defenders of the holy place as the “bad guys”.

 We have already discussed in detail that the government had no valid reasons to attack the holy place in the first place.
 There were no terrorists hiding and no mass collection of weapons inside the complex, the Sikhs inside were going in and out of the place all the time, Sikhs who fought against the army were not wanted criminals nor was there any warrant issued against any one of them and the weapons they had legitimately acquired were duly licensed (up until the time when the licenses were biasedly and needlessly revoked by the government in an attempt to disarm them so that the entire Sikh nation will be defenseless against the army).